 So, what’s the difference between a bunkie board and a box spring?

 We kind of mentioned it already, but bunkie boards are thin and flat while box springs are tall and flat.
 You can get a tall box spring if you want your mattress to be high off the ground.
-Or if you’re looking to save on space, you can get a bunkie board.
+Or if you’re not looking for additional height, you can get a bunkie board.

 Also, if your bed frame has tall sides, a bunkie board might make you feel like your bed has guard rails.
 Alternatively, a box spring is tall enough to make rolling out of bed easy peasy each morning.

-Lastly, box springs usually provide a little more bounce while bunkie boards give you a firmer sleep surface.
+Lastly, box springs usually provide a little more bounce while bunkie boards give you firmer mattress support and a firmer sleep surface.

 So which one you pick depends on you and what you want and need for your bed.